ubicomplab/rPPG-Toolbox/README.md

 * Step3 :[Optional] Override optional functions.
 In principle, all functions in BaseLoader can be override, but we **do not** recommend you to override *\_\_len\_\_, \_\_get\_item\_\_,save,load*.
 * Step4 :Set or add configuration parameters.
 To set paramteters, create new yaml files in configs/ .
 Adding parameters requires modifying config.py, adding new parameters' definition and initial values.

+# Extending The Toolbox To Multitasking

+## BigSmall

+We implement [BigSmall](https://girishvn.github.io/BigSmall/) as an example to show how this toolbox may be extended to support physiological multitasking.
+If you use this functionality please cite the following publication:
+* Narayanswamy, G., Liu, Y., Yang, Y., Ma, C., Liu, X., McDuff, D., Patel, S. "BigSmall: Efficient Multi-Task Learning For Physiological Measurements" https://arxiv.org/abs/2303.11573

+The BigSmall mode multi-tasks pulse (PPG regression), respiration (regression), and facial action (multilabel AU classification).
+The model is trained and evaluated (in this toolbox) on the AU label subset (described in the BigSmall publication) of the BP4D+ dataset, using a 3-fold cross validation method (using the same folds as in the BigSmall publication).

+* STEP 1: Download the BP4D+ by emailing the authors found [here](https://www.cs.binghamton.edu/~lijun/Research/3DFE/3DFE_Analysis.html).

+* STEP 2: Modify `./configs/train_configs/BP4D_BP4D_BIGSMALL_FOLD1.yaml` to train the first fold (config files also exist for the 2nd and 3rd fold).

+* STEP 3: Run `python main.py --config_file ./configs/train_configs/BP4D_BP4D_BIGSMALL_FOLD1.yaml `